 The fund aims to help governments and people build resilience to climate threats.
 As the effects of climate change worsen, the fund is a vital resource for communities.

-Investing in this fund for climate impact assists in rebuilding homes, infrastructure, and economic sectors.
+Investing in this fund assists in rebuilding homes, infrastructure, and economic sectors.
 It also provides social protection to help communities bounce back from crises.
 By doing so, the fund alleviates poverty spirals and improves the overall well-being of affected people.